 1617 N 18th Street, Monroe

 Levee Gallery presents the work of Bill Ayers, Jeff Brown, and Tim Hayes from March 14 through April 27.
-There will be an opening reception on March 14th from 4:00 PM - 7:00 PM.
 Bill Ayers is a self-taught artist living in Covington, La.
-Ayers assembles various metal shapes into welded iron sculptures with that range in sizes.
+He assembles various metal shapes into welded iron sculptures with that range in sizes.
 Some are small enough to sit on a coffee table while others can stand alone in the garden.
 Ayer’s sculptures are formally interesting and the titles and ideas behind them are playful.
 Jeff Brown makes functional pottery and decorative ceramic vessels.
 His work is fired in two types of atmospheric kilns, using wood and soda ash to give his forms rich, earthy, layered surfaces that evoke growth and decay in nature.
 Brown is Associate Professor of Art at Nicholls State University in Thibodaux, LA.
 Tim Hayes’s paintings are mostly large, minimal, deconstructed surfaces with expansive geometric areas encompassed with subtle shifts in varying tones and hues.
-At close inspection, familiar objects from daily life emerge, such as Haye's recurring bicycle.
+At close inspection, familiar objects from daily life emerge, such as Hayes' recurring bicycle.
 Hayes practiced and taught Architecture at LA Tech for 30 years, and his acrylic paintings have been acquired by numerous private collectors throughout the country.

 “The scarring process of creation or building is a cherished aspect in my work.
 This act of making is revealed in the marks, gashes, swaths of color and discarded forms that are exposed in multiple iterative layers.
 The peeled away layers tell an ineffable story that is a natural part of the making process.
 Through indecision and dissatisfaction, the design is parsed down to the essential.
 Begin, stop, erase, rethink, redo, remove, question, begin again, alter, erase, remove…always simplifying and honing.” –Tim Hayes